Productivity

 Subscribe

-We know a lot about time tracking and productivity: and we want to show you the benefits of tracking work hours daily.
+As a leading time tracking software solution for many years, we know a lot about time tracking and productivity: and we want to show you the benefits of tracking work hours daily.
 Continue reading to know more!

 7 Benefits of Time Tracking for Companies:

-• Forces to focus /single task
+• Improves focus on individual task

-• Provides data and insigths
+• Generates valuable data and insights

-• Less time wasted
+• Reduces wasted time

-• Accurate future estimates
+• Improves accuracy in future estimates

-#1 Forces people to focus and single-task.
+#1 Forces people to focus and single-task

 Multitasking is a myth.

-We know that by now thanks to several studies – it’s actually really hard for our brains to effectively multitask.
+We know that by now thanks to several studies – it’s hard for our brains to effectively multitask.
+Did you know?
 Our IQ literally drops when we attempt to do one thing at a time.
+Most of what is commonly defined as multitasking is actually task switching, but that’s not effective either.

 Instead, tracking time forces you to focus on the task at hand.
+Logging your hours makes you aware of how you're spending each minute.

 #2 Keeps people accountable

+However, a company culture that is built on transparency will value the fact that everybody in the organization tracks their time.
 By having an account of what people have been working on, everybody stays on the same page and knows which problem or task should be addressed next.

 This only works if everybody in the organization is on board, employees and managers alike.

-#3 Provides data and insigths
+#3 Provides Data and Insights

 A tracked record of how the projects took, how much budget you used over a timeframe, and how much effort a certain task or phase took – all of this is crucial data you can get from time tracking.

+Ultimately, a data-driven approach provides a clear picture of whether your work is productive and profitable.
 Instead of guesstimating, you have the numbers available to make informed business decisions.

 #4 Make sure time is valued and paid correctly